Ekar: An Explainable Method for Knowledge Aware Recommendation: Experiments

-\xhdr{Data} We test \name\ on three benchmark datasets for KG-based recommendation: 1) \textit{Last.FM}.
-This dataset contains a set of music artist listening information from a popular online music system Last.Fm.
-2) \textit{MovieLens-1M}.
+\item \textit{MovieLens-1M}\footnote{https://grouplens.org/datasets/movielens/1m/}.
 MovieLens-1M provides users' ratings towards thousands of movies.
 For these two datasets, we convert the explicit ratings into implicit feedback where each observed rating is treated as ``1'', and unobserved ratings are marked as ``0''s.
-Following \cite{Wang_2019}, we use Microsoft Satori to construct knowledge graphs for Last.FM and MovieLens-1M datasets respectively.
-3) \textit{DBbook2014}.
+Following \cite{Wang_2019}, we use Microsoft Satori to construct knowledge graphs for Last.FM and MovieLens-1M datasets respectively. \item \textit{DBbook2014}\footnote{http://2014.eswc-conferences.org/important-dates/call-RecSys.html}.
 This dataset provides users' reading history in the book domain.
-Its supporting knowledge graph is extracted from DBpedia.
+Its supporting knowledge graph is extracted from DBpedia. \end{itemize}

 As we focus on KG-based recommendation, we remove items that have no matching entities in the corresponding knowledge graph.
 The statistics of processed datasets are presented in Table~\ref{tab::dataset}.
 Following \cite{Cao_2019,wang2018ripplenet,Wang2018ExplainableRO}, we randomly split the interactions of each user into training, validation, and test set with ratio 6:2:2.